j-hive/morphfits/README.md

 3. Automatic input detection

 The program requires the following parameters to run.
 Note the first cannot be discovered, and must be declared via CLI call or configuration file.
+As well, the only available wrapper is `galwrap`.

 |CLI Key|File Key|Type|Description|
 |:---|:---|:---|:---|